Bank Gothic: Squarish Sans CT

 Squarish Sans is a typeface under development as of September 2014.
 It was developed specifically to address the need of open-source software having access to this popular design, and is thus under the terms of the Open Font License.
 It follows DeLuxe Gothic and Morris Sans in containing true lowercase characters, as well as small caps.
 Squarish Sans offers Greek, Hebrew, and a large number of non-alphabetic (e.g. mathematical) symbols as well.

 Others

 Elsner+Flake designed two typefaces which are based on the Bank Gothic typeface: Bank Sans EF and Bank Sans Caps EF.
-Both typefaces had 64 weights (Regular, Semi Condensed, Condensed, Compressed, Light, Regular, Medium, Bold) with italics and support Cyrillic.
+Both typefaces had 32 styles (Regular, Semi Condensed, Condensed, Compressed, Light, Regular, Medium, Bold) with italics and support Cyrillic.

 Matt Desmond designed the Aldrich typeface, influenced from the Bank Gothic typeface.

 Banque Gothique was designed by Steve Jackaman and published by Red Rooster Collection.
 Banque Gothique contains 9 styles and family package options and is based on the earliest ATF/M.F.
 Benton versions of the Bank Gothic typefaces.

-Orbitron is a geometric sans-serif typeface intended for display purposes.
-It features four weights (light, medium, bold, and black), a stylistic alternative, small caps, and many alternate glyphs.
-Orbitron was designed by Matt McInerney as a free alternative to typefaces like Bank Gothic.
-Orbitron was remastered as a variable font in 2019.
+Alex Kaczun designed the Axion RX-14 typeface, inspired from the Bank Gothic typeface.